geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

 ## pygeoapi support

-pygeoapi supports the core OGC API - Features specification as well as Part 3 for some backends (Elasticsearch).
+pygeoapi supports all of the above OGC API - Features specification parts (Part 3 is dependent on backend support i.e. Elasticsearch).

 !!! note